sahilvunnam/connectn.zip/README.md

 # Connect N

-## Overview
-This project implements a command-line version of a "Connect-N" game.
+Overview: This project implements a command-line version of a "Connect-N" game.
 Players take turns placing their pieces on a grid, aiming to line up a specified number of consecutive pieces in any direction (horizontal, vertical, or diagonal) to win.
 The game supports customizable board dimensions and win conditions.

 Features
  - Customizable Game Board: Specify the number of rows, columns, and consecutive pieces needed to win.